Communication and Urban Sustainability (Ph.D. Dual-Title)

 Applicants must meet the admissions standards of the Graduate School and the Department of Communication and be first offered admission to the Communication doctoral program.

 The coursework listed below must be completed in concurrence with the requirements for the Ph.D. in Communication.
-Students are required to take six core courses plus 12 elective credits of Urban Sustainability coursework.
-A minimum of 7 of the 12 elective credits must be from coursework outside of the student's home department.
+Students are required to take the following core courses plus elective credits of Urban Sustainability coursework.
+A minimum number of elective credits must be from coursework outside of the student's home department.
 Contact your advisor or the Director of Graduate Studies for more information.

 |Sustainability of Urban Environmental Systems|

 |Health and Risk Communication|